6RUN0/docker-varnish/README.md

-# Custom docker image, based on debian for Varnish
+# Custom docker image, based on Alpine Linux for Varnish

 ## See also